 - Shelter: Hedgehogs need sleeping, breeding and hibernating quarters and these are usually different for each requirement.
 Plenty of space, quiet corners and dry cover will help them flourish.

-We have lots of blogs on hedgehogs just follow this link for more tips and ideas: Hedgehog Blogs.
+We have lots of blogs on hedgehogs if you want more tips and ideas.